 The Lord be with you.
 And also with you.
 Lift up your hearts.
 We lift them to the Lord.
 Let us give thanks to the Lord, our God.
 It is right to give our thanks and praise.

-In every time and in every place,

-it is right that we should give you thanks and honor,

-for you shelter your people from age to age.

-You came to us as a brother and a friend,

-in a likeness we could recognize as one of our own,

-showing us the face of the Most High God.

-Through the centuries, your witnesses have taught and proclaimed your Word, giving shape to the truth that your promises are sure and your presence everlasting.
+In every time and in every place, it is right that we should give you thanks and honor, for you shelter your people from age to age.
+You came to us as a brother and a friend, in a likeness we could recognize as one of our own, showing us the face of the Most High God.
+Through the centuries, your witnesses have taught and proclaimed your Word, and your presence everlasting.